crycode-de/ioBroker.discord/README.md

 * ioBroker states for all servers of the bot to receive and send messages
 * ioBroker states for all users seen by the bot to receive and send direct messages
+* Simplified Discord server join and leave for the bot
 * Set the bot status including actions
 * Optional observe user presence status
 * Optional observe server member voice status